microsoft/FluidFramework/packages/runtime/map/src/README.md

 ```

 ## Usage
-The map operations on an `IDirectory` refer to the key/value pairs stored in that `IDirectory`, and function just like `SharedMap` including the same restrictions on keys and values.
+The map operations on an `IDirectory` refer to the key/value pairs stored in that `IDirectory`, and function just like `SharedMap` including the same extra functionality and restrictions on keys and values.
 To operate on the subdirectory structure, use the corresponding subdirectory methods.

 ### `getWorkingDirectory()`
 To "navigate" the subdirectory structure, `IDirectory` provides a `getWorkingDirectory` method which takes a relative path and returns the `IDirectory` located at that path if it exists.